Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Results

 \subsection{Comparison with the existing approaches}

 The ATLAS Collaboration used the IVF algorithm~\cite{IVF} to reconstruct the $pp$ collision vertices in \mbox{Run 1} and the AMVF algorithm~\cite{PUB-2019-015} in \mbox{Run 2} and \mbox{Run 3}.
 Essential characteristics of a primary-vertex reconstruction algorithm are the vertex--vertex resolution and the number of reconstructed vertices as a function of the number of $pp$ interactions.
 The upper plots in \cref{fig:results} present the corresponding distributions for typical ATLAS data for the AMVF and IVF algorithms.
-The bottom plots show the same distributions provided by the LMC algorithm using DELPHES data tuned to the same pileup conditions.
+The bottom plots show the same distributions provided by the LMC algorithm with the PDF-ratio based edge-weight assignment using DELPHES simulation tuned to the same pileup conditions and track resolutions.
+The fast DELPHES simulation lacks some features present in the full ATLAS simulation (fakes, inefficiencies, non-Gaussian tails, etc.).
+However, these features are not expected to change the primary vertex reconstruction results significantly, in particular, due to the highly efficient ATLAS track reconstruction.

 \cref{fig:results} clearly demonstrates that the LMC algorithm outperforms the ATLAS heuristic algorithms.
 It provides significantly better vertex--vertex resolution.
 This naturally leads to a larger amount of {\it Unique/Matched} vertices reconstructed by LMC, while the amount of {\it Merged} vertices remains practically the same.
 Routine application of the LMC for the primary vertex reconstruction can provide a significant gain in performance for LHC and future collider experiments.